We can help you get ready to apply and find the right job for you. We can even help you while you're working.

 You'll need to register for MyMSD first if you haven't already done this.

 If you're already registered, you can log in as you normally would.

 The online form can take anywhere from 30 minutes to 1 hour to complete.
 But, as long as you've started it, you can save it and come back to it later.

 It'll automatically work out what you might be able to get based on your answers.

 Your obligations are things you need to do when you get a benefit or payment from us.
 If you don't do them, your payments could reduce or stop.

 You need to confirm that you've read and understood your obligations in MyMSD.

-If you don't understand your obligations, or want to talk to us about them, we can discuss these when we call you.
+If you don't understand your obligations, or want to talk to us about them, we can discuss these during your appointment (see step 6).

 You'll be given a list of documents that we need to see.
 These will be for yourself and your partner (if you have one).